twsss111/getting_and_cleaning_data/README.md

 #Getting and Cleaning Data - Project Assignment
 ##Introduction
 This repository is my week 3 project homework for "Getting and Cleaning data" from John Hopkins University in Coursera.
-The dataset being used is: Human Activity Recognition Using Smartphones

 The Course Project:
 You should create one R script called run_analysis.R that does the following.
-1. Merges the training and the test sets to create one data set.
+> Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+> Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+> Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
+> Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+> Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip